ansys/pyprimemesh/doc/source/contributing/index.rst

 Contributing
 =============

+Contributing provides information on how you can contibute to PyPrime code.
 Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/overview/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
 Ensure that you are thoroughly familiar